 4. Tell them what they are doing right

-5. Have conversational topics and jokes prepared
+5. Prepare conversation topics and jokes

-6. Use the strengths of your personality to your advantage
+6. Use your strengths to your advantage

 You see, your advantage is your ability to listen and react.
 Ask your subjects questions, then play off what they say.
-Pay more attention to their emotions.
-Get them talking about interesting things that they are passionate about; have them open up that way.
+Pay attention to their emotions.
+Get them talking about things they are passionate about.
+Have them open up to you.

-Still be confident and explain what you are doing, but play a more reactive role.
-Watch videos of other portrait photographers, both the talkative and the quieter ones, and pay attention to what they say.
+Be confident and explain what you are doing, but take on a more reactive role.
+Watch videos of other portrait photographers, both the talkative ones and the quieter ones, and pay attention to what they say.
 Think about funny things you can say.